jobs.ac.uk - Great jobs for bright people

 Practice

-Kaizen is a Sino-Japanese word which describes improvement.
-It means continuous and never ending improvement in any activity or life area.
+Kaizen is a Sino-Japanese word that describes improvement.
+It means continuous and never-ending improvement in any activity or life area.
 Think of your next presentation as practice.
 Take all the opportunities you can to chisel your skills and to do even better next time.
 If you need to speak up at a board meeting, think about this as another opportunity to practice confident public speaking.

 Strong self-confidence is visceral.
 You already have a natural source of genuine self-confidence inside you.
-Your task is to dig deep, to tap into it, and to reconnect with it.
+Your task is to dig deep, tap into it, and reconnect with it.

 Share this article